David Carr (phenomenologist)

-David Carr (born 1940, in Parkersburg, West Virginia) is an American phenomenology scholar and a Charles Howard Candler Professor Emeritus of Philosophy from Emory University.
+David Tredway Carr (born 1940, in Parkersburg, West Virginia) is an American phenomenology scholar and a Charles Howard Candler Professor Emeritus of Philosophy from Emory University.

 Biography

 Carr received his B.A., M.A. and Ph.D. degrees at Yale University, completing his doctorate there in 1966.
 At Yale he studied under the tutelage of Wilfrid Sellars and Richard J. Bernstein.
 Concomitantly, as a graduate student, he studied at Heidelberg University under Karl Löwith, Dieter Henrich and Hans-Georg Gadamer, and at University of Paris under Paul Ricœur.

 Career

-Professor Carr's research, publication and teaching have been devoted to various aspects of Edmund Husserl's philosophy and to phenomenology in general.
+Carr's research, publication and teaching have been devoted to various aspects of Edmund Husserl's philosophy and to phenomenology in general.
 He is particularly attentive to the philosophy of history.
-The latter inquiry has led him to explore the nature of narrative, and has thus intersected with literary theory, Hegel's phenomenology, and analytic theories of history.
+The latter inquiry has led him to explore the nature of narrative, and has thus intersected with literary theory, Hegel's Phenomenology of Spirit, and analytic theories of history.
 Carr's work is explicitly opposed to that of Louis Mink, Hayden White, and Roland Barthes; Carr considered the basis of narrative structure to inhere in the human phenomenology of experience, even if not in what he described as "merely physical" events.
 Moreover, his research interests fall on the nature of transcendental philosophy, both in Husserl and in Kant.
 He is a former Executive Secretary and Board Member of the Society for Phenomenology and Existential Philosophy, and serves on the editorial boards of the philosophical series published by Indiana University Press and Northwestern University Press, and by Springer Verlag.

 In retirement Carr has lectured on Husserl and Maurice Merleau-Ponty at The New School for Social Research, and on Husserl's notion of “so etwas wie Leiblichkeit”—something like corporality—at Freie Universität Berlin.
 He was the doctoral advisor of Margret Grebowicz.